fedebayer/portfolio-FrontEnd/README.md

 ## Login / Authentication

+The authentication is via JSON Web Token(JWT) with the access token and the refresh token.

 * Anyone can see the lists of data.
 * To transform the data (insert/update/delete) you need to log in as an **admin**.